-Mudra means gesture or seal.
-Basically, it is a way of directing energy and enhancing our asana practice, meditation or pranayama.
-It essentially involves gazing at the eyebrow center.
+Basically, it is a way of directing energy and enhancing our asana practice, meditation, or pranayama.

-Shambhavi mudra is a potent mudra used during meditation to still the mind and to experience higher stages of consciousness.
-Third eye mudra helps to transcend the mind and reach higher states of consciousness.
+Shambhavi mudra is a potent mudra used during meditation to still the mind and to experience higher states of consciousness.

-Shambhavi mudra, also called Bhairavi mudra or the Eyebrow Gazing mudra, is described in many texts, including Gherandha Samhita, Hathapradipika, Vijnanabhairava Tantra and Amanaskya Yoga.
+Shambhavi mudra, also called Bhairavi mudra or the Eyebrow Gazing mudra, is described in many texts, including Gherandha Samhita, Hathapradipika, Vijnanabhairava Tantra, and Amanaskya Yoga.
 In laya yoga, this is defined as a pratyahara technique, i.e. it leads to sensory withdrawal.

 Further, the practice is also known as bhrumadhya drishti.
-The word bhrumadhya signifies „eyebrow center” and drishti signifies „gazing”.
+The word ”bhrumadhya” signifies ”eyebrow center” and ”drishti” signifies „gazing”.
 This name describes the practice exactly – eyebrow center gazing.

 Benefits Of Shambhavi Mudra: